Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 she laughs at him.

 Style: Descriptive.
+Image: Life as a Sea Journey.
 Tone: Depressed.

 # What is our Life By Walter Ralegh

+In this poem Walter compares life to a theatre, it is a full depiction of stage life, where he depicts life to a comedy, our mothers womb is the changing room, the happy times is the music that happens between scenes, god is the wise and fair spectator (audience), the grave is the curtains when the play is done.

+This poem is not about courtly love unlike other poems in the 16th country, it is a philosophical poem that describes life.

+Walter describes life as a ridicules play, happiness comes at short intervals, and we are marching to one thing; death which is the only serious thing.

+Parody: Is a poem which gives a comic imitation of another work for a satirical purposes.

+Theme: Philosophical.
+Style: Metaphorical.
+Tone: Pessimistic, Desperate.
+Image: Life as a Stage.

 # The Passionate Shepherd to his Love By Christopher Marlowe

+In this poem the Shepherd invites his love to come live with him, he tries to convince her with an idealized picture of the country side, given an unrealistic offers.

+Tone: Dreamy.
+Theme: Courtly Love.
+Style: Simple,Direct.

+This poem was written in blank verse, meaning it has no rhymes, Christopher Marlowe was the earliest to use blank verse in the 16th country.

+Blank verse: Poetry written with regular metrical but unrhymed lines, usually in iambic pentameter.

+Pastoral Poetry: Poetry which focuses on the simple country side life of shepherds and rustic people.